savedra1/clipse/README.md

 </p>

-Items can be permanently deleted from the list by simply hitting `backspace` when the item is selected, as seen in the [demo video](https://youtu.be/ZE2F8Mj0_I0), and can be added explicitly from the command line using the `-a` flag.
+Items can be pinned using the `p` key and toggled using `tab`, these pinned items will be not be removed form your history unless explicity deleted with `backpace`/`x` in the TUI or `clipse -clear`.
+Content can also be added explicitly from the command line using the `-a` or `-c` flags.
 This would allow you to easily pipe any CLI output directly into your history with commands like:

 ```shell